 As part of the process of preparing the consolidated financial statements, we are required to determine income taxes in each of the jurisdictions in which we operate.
 This process involves estimating actual current tax expense together with assessing temporary differences resulting from differing recognition of items for income tax and accounting purposes.
 These differences result in deferred income tax assets and liabilities, which are included within the Consolidated Balance Sheets.
-We must then assess the likelihood that deferred income tax assets will be realized and, to the extent we believe that realizability is not likely, establish a valuation allowance.
+We must then assess the likelihood that deferred income tax assets will be recovered from future taxable income and, to the extent we believe that recovery is not likely, establish a valuation allowance.
+To the extent we establish a valuation allowance or increase this allowance in a period, we must reflect this increase as expense within Income tax expense in the Consolidated Statement of Earnings.
 Determination of income tax expense requires estimates and can involve complex issues that may require an extended period to resolve.
 Further, the estimated level of annual pre-tax income can cause the overall effective income tax rate to vary from period to period.
 We believe that our tax positions comply with applicable tax law and that we adequately provide for any known tax contingencies.
 We believe the estimates and assumptions used to support our evaluation of tax benefit realization are reasonable.
 Final determination of prior-year tax liabilities, either by settlement with tax authorities or expiration of statutes of limitations, could be materially different than estimates reflected in assets and liabilities and historical income tax provisions.
 The outcome of these final determinations could have a material effect on our income tax provision, net income or cash flows in the period that determination is made.